jfowkes/pycutest/README.rst

 If you do not set this environment variable, then PyCUTEst will create a cache folder of compiled problems inside your current working directory.

-Note that can uninstall PyCUTEst as follows:
+Note that you can uninstall PyCUTEst as follows:

  .. code-block:: bash